Aseem Malhotra: Career

 Malhotra studied medicine at the University of Edinburgh and graduated in 2001.
 He spent his foundation years as a doctor in Scotland, at Wishaw General Hospital then at the Royal Infirmary of Edinburgh and finally at Liberton Hospital which specialises in care of the elderly.
 He completed his post-graduate medical diploma during two years working at the Manchester Royal Infirmary.
 He held specialist registrar positions at St James's University Hospital in Leeds and Blackpool Victoria Hospital.

-Malhotra has held cardiology posts with the UK National Health Service as a cardiology specialist registrar at Harefield Hospital, at the Royal Free Hospital in Hampstead and as an Honorary Consultant Cardiologist at Frimley Park Hospital.
-He is a former Consultant Clinical Associate to the Academy of Medical Royal Colleges and is a visiting professor at Bahiana School of Medicine and Public Health, Salvador, Brazil.
+Malhotra has held cardiology posts with the UK National Health Service as a cardiology specialist registrar at Harefield Hospital, at the Royal Free Hospital in Hampstead and as an Honorary Consultant Cardiologist at Frimley Park Hospital. and Lister Hospital in Stevenage.
+When Action on Sugar was founded in 2014, he became its first Science Director.
+He is a former Consultant Clinical Associate to the Academy of Medical Royal Colleges.
+In 2018 he was a visiting professor at Bahiana School of Medicine and Public Health, Salvador, Brazil.
 In 2015 he was appointed as a trustee of the King's Fund and was reappointed for a further three years in 2018.